LolnationCH/Inventory-Keeper/README.md

 ## ScreenShot

-I do not own the copyrights to the book shown in the screenshots, they are simply examples : [TODO Link]()
+I do not own the copyrights to the book shown in the screenshots, they are simply examples : [Screenshots](screenshots\screenshots.md)

 ## Why you made this/Alternative